Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Experiments

 \section{Experiments}

-To evaluate the performance of our proposed SimCAS, we primely conduct experiments on two NLP tasks: long-text summarization and machine reading comprehension.
-In the following, we introduce detailed information about the datasets, baselines, model implementations, and evaluation results of our experiments.
+To evaluate the performance of SimCAS, we conduct experiments on the long-text abstractive summarization and machine reading comprehension tasks.
+In the following, we introduce the information about the datasets, baselines, model implementations, and evaluation results of our experiments.